devinkr/javascript-oop/README.md

 > We've only scratched the surface for objects.
 We'll dive a bit deeper into them later.
 If you're looking for more on the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS

-# Context

-## What is Context?
+## Context

 In Javascript, context tells us where functions are invoked.
 In short, the **context is the object that a function is attached to**.
-We'll see that context can change under certain circumstances.

 Every time a Javascript function is called, a context is determined / set.
 That context is always an object, and can be referenced in the function definition using a special keyword in JS, `this`.